Crypto

 Paper is a good packing material for storing paintings, but avoid using newspapers, which can transfer ink and leave marks on your paintings.
 Instead, use acid-free unprinted paper.

 To keep paintings on paper, start by laying your artwork on a flat surface, such as acid-free boards or thicker paper.
-Wrap the paintings with paper, so the artwork is completely covered.
+Wrap the paintings with paper so the artwork is completely covered.
 Wrapping the artwork carefully helps to keep dust, bugs, or dirt away from the surface.

 Artworks are often a long-term investment or an heirloom passed from one generation to the next.
 It’s not uncommon for artworks to be stored long term, but they must be stored carefully.
-Whether you have a few sentimental paintings or a high-value art collection, it’s worth going above and beyond to ensure each of your paintings is properly stored for a long-term hibernation.
+Whether you have a few sentimental paintings or a high-value art collection, it’s worth going above and beyond to ensure each of your paintings is properly stored for long-term hibernation.

 When it comes to long-term painting storage, location is key.
 Sunlight can damage some paintings, even when wrapped, so they should ideally be stored somewhere dark and windowless.